rmsk2/Hello_Foenix256_Jr/testprogs.md

 ## Serial communication via the UART

-The file `uart.asm` contains a little program that demonstrates the sending and receiving of a single byte via the F256 Jr. UART.
+The file `uart.asm` contains a little program that demonstrates the sending and receiving bytes via the F256 Jr. UART.
 It can be built by `make uart`.
 The receiving side of the serial communication is implemented in python and can be found in the file
 `ser_echo.py`.
 In essence these files implement a simple echo server.
-The F256 sends one byte and the python program returns the byte incremented by 1.
+The F256 sends a string and the python program returns that string.